 3 Wipe up spills immediately.
 If there is a spill or splash of water or any liquid, clean it up quickly using a try towel.
 Any liquid left to pool on the floor can get past the sealant and cause damage.

 4 Avoid oil-based cleaners.
 If the product has “oil” or “soap” in the name, don’t use it.
 With repeated use, this will damage the finish and ruin the look of the floor.
-Use only a PH-neutral cleaner for hardwood floors.
-Or better yet, use a mix of 10 parts water and 1 part vinegar.
+Use only a PH-neutral cleaner.

 5 Vacuum or sweep frequently.
 Crumbs, kitty litter, sand and any grit will wear away the finish of a cork floor.
 It is important to keep the floor clean of that debris.
 Never use a beater bar meant for carpets.
 Use only a soft floor brush for your vacuum, or a broom with gentle bristles.
 This can be daily or weekly routine that your kids can help with.

 6 Damp-mop only.
 If there is a spill of any kind, wipe up with a damp cloth, and then dry with a fresh dry towel or cloth.
 Clean the floor only once or twice a month.
-Spray the floor with warm water with a little vinegar added, or a pH-neutral cleaner before wiping with soft microfibre or cotton mop pad.
+Spray the floor with warm water or a pH-neutral cleaner before wiping with clean soft microfibre mop pad.

 With these 6 tips, you can keep your cork floor looking beautiful for many years.